Skip to content

 Tom’s Camera History 1978-present

-Since 1978 I have regularly updated my technology as follows (newest at top, oldest at bottom).
+Since 1978 I have regularly updated my photography gear as follows (newest at top, oldest at bottom).

 Current main camera: Sony Cyber-shot DSC-RX10 IV (37 oz; Tom’s usage 2018-present)